OFFIS-mosaik/mosaik/docs/mosaik-api/high-level-other-languages.rst

 High-level APIs in other languages
 ==================================

-Mosaik provides high-level APIs not only for simulators written in Python, but also in various other languages.
+mosaik provides high-level APIs not only for simulators written in Python, but also in various other languages.
 Currently, Java and Julia are supported.

 Java API